Read time: 4 minutes

 Practical tools, from our Due Date Calculator to our handy Baby Symptom Checker

 A birth plan states your preferences for both labour and birth.
 It gives you the chance to think about your hopes for the birth and also provides the midwife with a guide to the kind of birth you'd like.
-You can include as much detail as you like and make changes at any time, before or during labour.
+You can include as much detail as you like and make changes at any time, before or even during labour.

 - Your birth partner